MLBazaar/MLPrimitives/docs/getting_started/concepts.rst

 * The fitting and predicting phase consist of a single method or function call each.

-In this case, no additional code is necessary to adapt them and those blocks can be brought into MLPrimitives using nothing else than a single JSON annotation file.
-Current primitives that just have these JSON files can be found in the mlprimitives/jsons folder.
+In this case, no additional code is necessary to adapt them and those blocks can be brought into MLPrimitives using nothing else than a single JSON annotation file, which can be found in the `mlprimitives/jsons folder`_.

 Examples
 ********